okfn/opendefinition/ofd/index.markdown

 #### Data should be provided in an Open Format
 ##### An Open Format for data - Definition 1:

-An Open Data Format is a format with a freely available published specification which places no restrictions, monetary or otherwise, upon its use.
+An Open Data Format is a format with, "a freely available published specification which places no restrictions, monetary or otherwise, upon its use".

 A freely available published specification allows:
 - conformant software to read and write the data in that format can be implemented by others.